-Additional text to be posted to the log along with the image (the same text that is specified on the Additional Information parameter of the Select Object page).
+Additional text to be posted to the log along with the image (the same text that is specified on the Details parameter of the Select Object page).
 This text will be displayed in the Details pane of the test log.

 Priority of the image message.
 You can use any integer number or any of the following constants:

 |pmLower||200||The message priority which is lower than normal.|

 |pmNormal||300||The normal (default) priority of the message.|

 |pmHigher||400||The message priority which is higher than normal.|

 For information on specifying the Priority parameter value, see Specifying Enumeration Values in Parameters.

 LogAttributes object that contains the font and color attributes to be applied to the message in the test log.

 You can create this object by using the Log Attributes operation or script code.
 In the latter case, to specify the parameter, you should use a script expression that returns a reference of the

 LogAttributes object or use a variable, test parameter or [Last Operation Result] value that contains the object reference.